 - Orange County Economic Think Tank

 - J. Rueben Clark Law Society – Orange County Chapter

 - Boy Scouts of America – Orange County Council

 - Selected for inclusion in Southern California Rising Stars by Super Lawyers (2010 - 2015)

 Matthew received his J.D. from the J. Reuben Clark Law School at Brigham Young University in 2005, where he graduated magna cum laude and was honored with the Order of the Coif.
 During law school, Matthew was an editor on the BYU Law Review, President of the Natural Resource Law Society, Civil Chair of the Government and Politics Legal Society, a counselor in the Academic Success Program, and a pupil in the American Inns of Court.
 Matthew also externed for the Honorable Matthew B. Durrant of the Utah Supreme Court, the Honorable Bruce S. Jenkins of the United States District Court for the District of Utah, and for the United States Attorney's Office for the District of Utah.

 Prior to law school, Matthew worked for the United States Forest Service on planning issues.
 Matthew received a B.S. in environmental studies from the University of Utah in 2001.
-During college, Matthew took two years off to volunteer as a Spanish-speaking missionary in eastern Washington, where he worked primarily with migratory farm workers and Native American communities.
+During college, Matthew took a two-year break to volunteer as a Spanish-speaking missionary in eastern Washington, where he worked primarily with migratory farm workers and Native American communities.